gelita/basicTwitter/README.md

 Safe Search (off, moderate, active)
-Subsequent searches will have any filters applied to the search results User can tap on any image in results to see the image full-screen User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+Subsequent searches will have any filters applied to the search results User can tap on any image in results to see the image full-screen User can scroll down “infinitely” to continue loading more image results

 Walkthrough of all user stories: